-Period To prove that carbon stocks and sinks of a sourcing area are strengthened or maintained over a longterm period (recommended 30 years, see step B.5), an economic operator should describe forest management practices that are reasonably expected to be practiced in the long term.
+Period To prove that carbon stocks and sinks of a sourcing area are strengthened or maintained over a long term period (recommended 30 years, see step B.5), an economic operator should describe forest management practices that are reasonably expected to be practiced in the long term.
 Information on future forest management may be derived from existing forest management plans or other verifiable evidence.
 The future forest management practices must at minimum comply with legal requirements that are valid in a sourcing area.
 When describing the future forest management practices in the sourcing area, the following factors could be considered that may affect the development and calculation of forest carbon balances and sinks in subsequent steps:

 - Annual harvest level;

 - Tree species composition;

-- Forest reproductive material used (provenance):
+- Forest reproductive material used (provenance);

 - Thinning intensity and frequency;

 - Cutting regime (e.g. even-aged clearcutting, shelterwood, group or tree selection, coppice);

-KZR INiG System /11 Cracow, December 2023 Directive 2018/2001 KZK INIG System / I I Cracow, December 2023 Directive 2018/2001 etc.);
+KZR INiG System /11Cracow, May 2025Directive 2018/2001 as amended by Directive 2023/2413 -- etc.);